Back

 In Switzerland, motor vehicles are generally subject to taxation, starting when the car is registered and issued a number plate.
 If you register your car mid-year, you'll pay a pro-rata amount for the remainder of the year.
 Afterward, traffic taxes are due every January.

-Find out how All-in-one by gowago.ch works
+Find out how Gowago works